bleyerj/jaxmat/demos/quickstart/performance.md

 The tangent operator is again computed using AD which avoids us to compute explicitly the consistent tangent operator which is particularly nasty for such $\bFe\bFp$ models.

-Finally, the internal state variable $\overline{\boldsymbol{b}}^\text{e}$ describing the intermediate elastic configuration must be initialized with the identity tensor to specify a natural unstressed elastic configuration.

 ## Performance timing

 The constitutive integration is done for a batch of $N$ material points using `vmap` and is jitted.
 We also possibly compute the consistent tangent operator (case `jac`), otherwise only stress and state are computed without tangent operator (case `no_jac`).
+Computations are done in the {download}`generate_performance_data.py` script.

 Timing for integrating the whole batch is reported for each increment.
 Timing varies with increment number due to elastic vs. plastic regime but material parameters and loading amplitude are chosen to yield substantial plastic evolution.
 Note that a dummy integration is launched first to remove JIT compilation overhead from the reported timings.